Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Time-aware Metapath Feature Augmentation

+There are usually frequent interactions between multiple accounts, yielding multiple metapaths with the same sequences of nodes and relationships, but different sequences of timestamps.
+Here we consider these metapaths to be symbiotic with each other, and the concept of symbiotic relationship is defined in Sec.~\ref{sec: pre}.
 As illustrated in Fig.~\ref{fig: method-1}(a), $P_1$, $P_2$ and $P_3$ are symbiotic to each other because they have the same sequences of nodes and relationships $E1 \xrightarrow{call} C1 \xrightarrow{trans} E2$, and so do $P_4$ and $P_5$.
 Since symbiotic metapaths are numerous and have the same form, we use a super metapath to substitute them.
 Specifically, given a set of symbiotic metapaths $\{P_1,P_2,\cdots, P_n \mid P_1 \cong P_2 \cong \cdots \cong P_n \}$, we merge these symbiotic metapaths into a super metapath $\mathcal{P}$.
 Intuitively, the number of symbiotic metapaths reflects the account's preference in participating in this behavior to a certain extent.
-So we measure the importance of the super metapath via the number of symbiotic metapaths and further assign it an importance attribute $\omega = n$.
-As illustrated in Fig.~\ref{fig: method-1}(a), $\{P_1,P_2,P_3\}$ (or $\{P_4,P_5\}$) is merged into a super metapath $\mathcal{P}_1$ (or $\mathcal{P}_2$) and assigned an importance attribute $\omega_1=3$ (or $\omega_2=2$).
+So we measure the importance of the super metapath via the number of symbiotic metapaths and further assign it an importance factor $\omega = n$.
+As illustrated in Fig.~\ref{fig: method-1}(a), $\{P_1,P_2,P_3\}$ (or $\{P_4,P_5\}$) is merged into a super metapath $\mathcal{P}_1$ (or $\mathcal{P}_2$) and assigned an importance factor $\omega_1=3$ (or $\omega_2=2$).

+After symbiotic relationship merging, we recount the number of time-aware metapaths (and the proportion of $CA_\ast$ that is Ponzi account), obtaining 32,752,370 (81.128\%) for $\mathcal{P}^1$ and 9,149 (6.285\%) for $\mathcal{P}^2$ respectively.
+It can be seen that the number of metapaths is extremely compressed after merging, but the proportion of interactions involving Ponzi accounts remains high, which supports the assumption of using such predefined metapaths to characterize the interaction behavior of Ponzi accounts.